 Texts and emails are great, but everyone loves getting real mail.
 If you’re limiting your trips to stores right now (which of course is what we all should be doing), I’ve found some great cards on Etsy (try Irene Irene Art, Paperwheel, and Papersaurus Creative — affiliate links) and from Emily McDowell & Friends.

 If you’re trying to reduce your online shopping as well, you can always make your own cards, use spare ones you have at home, or write letters.
 In case you’re worried about contracting the virus via mail, this New York Times article and this Washington Post article share experts’ statements that the risk of transmission is quite low — just wash your hands after touching the mail to be safe.

-If you’re finding it hard to talk about anything other than the pandemic when you chat with friends (I know the feeling), games are an excellent option to avoid that.
+If you’re finding it hard to talk about anything other than the crazy year when you chat with friends (I know the feeling), games are an excellent option to avoid that.
 Words with Friends is a classic, of course, and if you like crossword puzzles, try Crosswords with Friends — or collaborate on puzzles like these or these.

 Video games are an obvious option, and this Polygon article and this Wired story have a lot of suggestions.
 Animal Crossing seems more popular than ever right now — and it’s a good option for someone who’s not typically into video games.
 (IGN has more suggestions of games for non-gamers.)
 If you’d rather see some friendly faces while you’re playing, this article from The Independent explains how to adapt chess, charades, etc., for video chat.

 Readers, do tell: What have you found to be good ways to connect with friends when you can’t get together as you would normally?
 What is the first thing you’re going to do with your friends once it’s safe to get together again?